SVGCC Volleyball Results - NBC SVG

-Year Two Arts, Sciences and General Studies overcame a spirited Teacher Education Division in straight sets, 25-16, 25-19, yesterday afternoon in the opening match of this year’s Quick-Cash St. Vincent and the Grenadines Community College Volleyball Championship at the Hard Court of the Villa Campus of the College.
+Defending champions, Year Two Arts, Sciences and General Studies defeated Year One Arts, Sciences and General Studies 25-20, 21-25, 16-5 yesterday afternoon in the Quick-Cash Corporation St. Vincent and the Grenadines Community College Volleyball Championship at the Villa Campus Court of the College.

-Defending Champions, Year One Arts, Sciences and General Studies defeating Year Two Technical, also in straight sets, 25-10, 25-12.
+Year One Technical also won their match, beating The Teacher Education Division 25-14, 25-7.

-On Friday, Year One Technical will play Year Two Arts, Sciences and General Studies at 2 pm, with Year Two Technical opposing Teacher Education Division at 3 pm.
+The Championship will continue on Friday when Year One Technical and Year Two Technical will meet at 2 pm, with the Teacher Education Division playing against Year One Arts, Sciences and General Studies at 3 pm.

 Advertisement